How To Recover From Water Damage, Fire, and Mold

 The stench of smoke can seep into everything that it touches following a fire.
 The resulting soot can discolor and damage any object it lands on.
 This is a monstrous job that needs the expertise of cleaning companies to clean up all the rabbles and take out the smoke odor from the entire building, not to mention the air conditioning and heating systems.

 Restoration of Documents:

-When all the debris has been cleaned up, next in line in of things to do is seeing the extent of damage of your legal documents and personal records.
+When all the debris has been cleaned up, the next in line of things to do is seeing the extent of damage to your legal documents and personal records.
 Depending on the degree of damage, you might have to employ the services of companies specializing in the restoration of documents using some modern techniques.
-Some of these are freeze drying, air drying and dehumidifying.
+Some of these are freeze drying, air drying, and dehumidifying.